 This is one area where Amazon’s Alexa Echo Dot has an edge over the Google Home Mini.
-Even though Amazon only recently added voice-calling while Google has had it for longer, we were disappointed with the overall sound quality with the Mini.
+We were disappointed with the overall sound quality with the Mini.
 The people on the receiving end of our call could not hear us very well.
 When we tried to talk with the person while standing 10 feet away from the speaker, our voices were barely audible.
 When we moved to just two feet away there wasn’t much improvement.
 The woman who worked at the restaurant we called hung up on us because she couldn’t hear us talking to her through the device.

 When we got closer to the device, the sound was better, but there was still a tinny conference room sound — hardly a way to have a good conversation with your hard-of-hearing grandma.
 Perhaps Google should have invested in more than two microphones, or some better noise-cancellation software for this device.